ybalkind/davidklaing.github.io/_posts/2018-11-27-step-by-step.md

 We've done it!
 We've shown that if we want to constrain \\(\Delta v\\) so that \\(\|\|\Delta v\|\| = \epsilon\\) and also minimize \\(\nabla C \cdot \Delta v\\), then we need \\(\Delta v = -\eta\nabla C\\).

 Why does this matter?
 Well, as far as I can tell, constraining the size of \\(\Delta v\\) is less practically important than constraining the size of \\(\nabla C \cdot \Delta v\\), which could be done by just choosing some really small constant, like 0.01, to multiply by \\(-\nabla C\\).
 But, this exercise still helped push me to review some linear algebra and calculus, and to understand some of the geometry behind gradient descent.
+So I'm glad I worked through it.

 ------